Course

 • Social justice and civil rights model

-• Using various theories as a lens to understand disability:
+• Use various theories as a lens to understand disability:

-• Examine the history of oppression and politics of prejudice as it relates to disability
+• Examine the history of oppression and the politics of prejudice as they relate to disability.

 Learning activities